-In my continuing quest to visit all the covered bridges in Pennsylvania, I set out one October day with Rusty of RustyGlessnerPhotography.com to check out the covered bridges of Juniata and Snyder Counties.
-Our first stop for the day was the covered bridges in Juniata County, Pennsylvania.
+In my continuing quest to visit all the covered bridges in Pennsylvania, I set out one October day to check out the covered bridges of Juniata and Snyder Counties.
+My first stop for the day was the covered bridges in Juniata County, Pennsylvania.

-Juniata County is home to four covered bridges.
+Juniata County is home to three covered bridges after one collapsed in early 2017.
 Despite not having a large number, the bridges of Juniata County really span a broad range of quality.
 Two of the bridges are very well maintained, including the longest surviving covered bridge in Pennsylvania.
-On the other hand, there are also two bridges in the county that are likely to fall over if you look at them the wrong way.
+On the other hand, there is also one bridge in the county that is likely to fall over if you look at it the wrong way.

-Unfortunately, since both of the bridges in poor condition are privately owned, it is unlikely that they will be repaired.
-Eventually, they will collapse and be lost forever.
-However, while they are still standing, it is somewhat interesting to see what a dilapidated bridge looks like.
+Unfortunately, since the bridge in poor condition is privately owned, it is unlikely that it will be repaired.
+Eventually, it will collapse and be lost forever, as Dimmsville Covered Bridge did in 2017.
+However, while it is still standing, it is somewhat interesting to see what a dilapidated bridge looks like.

 Should you want to see even more covered bridges after viewing these four, it’s easy to combine these covered bridges with the four in Snyder County to make a day of covered bridge viewing.

 For each bridge below, coordinates have been provided.
 To use them, simply copy/paste both numbers into your GPS.
 There is also a map at the bottom of this article so you can see where each bridge is located.

 Academia Pomeroy Covered Bridge